Ricardo Montaner: Recent years

 In 2007, Ricardo released Las Mejores Canciones Del Mundo produced by Argentine producer Adrian Posse with the songs "Hoy Tengo Ganas de Ti", "Nostalgias (Argen Version)", "Échame A Mí La Culpa (Artista Invitado: Juanes)".

 In 2008, he released Las Mejores Canciones Del Mundo II – Y Algunas Mías...! with the songs "Cuando Un Amigo Se Va", "Ansiedad", "Bésame (Featuring Pasión Vega)".
 In 2009, Montaner received the ASCAP Latin Heritage Award.
 His album "Viajero Frecuente" (Frequent Traveler) was launched on 16 October 2012, on iTunes, his first with Sony Music.
 The recording features a duet with his daughter actress and singer Evaluna Montaner, "La Gloria de Dios" (The Glory of God) whose video has more than 433 million views on YouTube/Vevo.
 Ricardo Montaner has sold over 65 million albums and keeps breaking records in arenas and theaters all over the world.
 One of the most remarkable was in Mar del Plata in Argentina where 220,000 people attended the concert that night.
 Montaner started his "Viajero Frecuente Tour 2013" in Mexico on 24 January 2013.
 The Special Edition of the "Viajero Frecuente" album released also in México featured a duet with Spanish musician Alejandro Sanz.

 In October 2016, "Ida y Vuelta" was released, containing 20 songs, of which 11 were written by him.
 This album is different because he sang nine songs written by well known Mexican singers; in return, those Mexican singers sang some of Montaner's songs, all in the same album.
 A month later, Montaner received the Latin Grammy Lifetime Achievement Award.

 Personal life

 Montaner is married to Marlene Rodríguez Miranda, the daughter of shareholder and owner of the former Venezuelan record company Sonorodven, where Montaner started his career.
 He has three children with Marlene: Ricardo, Mauricio, and Evaluna.
 He also has two older sons from a previous marriage with Ana Vaz: Alejandro and Héctor Jr. All of them are singers: Evaluna, Héctor, and Alejandro perform independently, while Mauricio and Ricardo formed a duo together known as Mau y Ricky.

 In 1994, after Montaner fell out with his record label Sonorodven, he signed with Sonográfica.
 This was cause for a legal dispute between the two companies, exacerbating a struggle between them which has gone on since about 2006.

+Montaner is a citizen of Argentina, Venezuela, Colombia and the Dominican Republic.
+He is an Argentine citizen from birth and later became a naturalised Venezuelan citizen, having moved there with his family at the age of 6.
+In 2012, Montaner was awarded Colombian citizenship by then-president Juan Manuel Santos, having been a judge for the TV programme La Voz Colombia.
+Montaner has said that he does not identify as Argentine.

+Originally from a Catholic background, Montaner was an Evangelical Christian as of 2012.